Yue-Chen-YC/reading-log/_posts/Individual-difference/2025-08-25-screening-overall.md

   -  ziji may be more likely to bound with singular nouns like john, and if we do not add another level of plural nouns, this might be a part of nature for the collective noun, since they may be plural by nature, and this may be a confounding variable.

-## Before experiment
+## Before experiment (norming?)
-- ask participants to rate the animacy AND plurality of the nouns first from 1-10 to create a gradient effect, becuase some collective nouns may be more animate than others, then select the top-rated collective nouns from the survey
+- ask participants to rate the animacy AND plurality of the nouns first from 1-10 to create a gradient effect, because some collective nouns may be more animate than others, then select the top-rated collective nouns from the survey

 ## experiment
 - reaction time